For many serious AV enthusiasts, OLED screen technology is quite simply the future of television.

 There are four HDMIs for instance, which are built to the latest spec and so can play both native 4K UHD content at up to 60 frames a second while also, crucially, supporting high dynamic range (HDR) playback.

-HDR - which can also be played via the 65EF9500's USB ports - is looking set to become the hot new TV ticket for 2016, especially once Ultra HD Blu-rays finally appear.
+HDR - which can also be played via the 65EF950V's USB ports - is looking set to become the hot new TV ticket for 2016, especially once Ultra HD Blu-rays finally appear.

-Where smart features are concerned, the set provides three USB ports for multimedia playback, and also carries built-in Wi-Fi to support both multimedia streaming from networked DLNA-capable devices and access to LG's online services.
+Where smart features are concerned, the set provides three USB ports for multimedia playback or recording from the built-in Freeview HD tuner, and also carries built-in Wi-Fi to support both multimedia streaming from networked DLNA-capable devices and access to LG's online services.

 With so many content options to choose from these days, using your TV can be a complicated business.
 Fortunately LG tries harder than arguably any other brand to simplify matters with its webOS interface.

 This has been extensively written about elsewhere, so I won't go into detail on it again here.
-Suffice it to say that its brilliantly responsive, economically presented, effortlessly customizable and thoughtfully constructed on-screen interface does a terrific job of both highlighting stuff you might be interested in and streamlining access to your favorite content sources.
+Suffice it to say that its brilliantly responsive, economically presented, effortlessly customisable and thoughtfully constructed on-screen interface does a terrific job of both highlighting stuff you might be interested in and streamlining acces to your favourite content sources.

-Fittingly for such a high-end TV, LG has equipped the 65EF9500 with a pretty comprehensive suite of calibration tools.
-These include a good range of color/white balance management options, gamma controls, plus separate OLED Lighting and standard brightness settings.
+Fittingly for such a high-end TV, LG has equipped the 65EF950V with a pretty comprehensive suite of calibration tools.
+These include a good range of colour/white balance management options, gamma controls, plus separate OLED Lighting and standard brightness settings.